joel99/maskgit_edit/README.md

 ## Summary
 Motivationally, the spatial benefits of MaskGIT are entirely complementary to SDEdit's iterative denoising.
 Uncertainty is a natural way of trading off fidelity to user guidance with realism.

-This project was technically very difficult
+Similarly to diffusion models, it appears MaskGIT may be able to applied iteratively, reusing its own low confidence samples to improve future samples; this appears to be a thematic convergence in my view.
+Attempts to build at intuitive knob failed; rather we may simply want to adopt the diffusion mindset: if we want more realistic samples, simply extend the inference schedule.
+Fewer samples will naturally be more faithful to the guidance; the tradeoff is built-in.
+(I don't formally test this).
+This tuning is relatively straightforward and beats out the various intuitive baselines I built.